Tweety-FER/in2ngPlayground/tutorial/angular/factories.md

 };
 ```

-Now we can access factory function and use its returned object.
+Now we can access the factory function and use its result.
 Since the returned object contains two functions, `date()` and `time()`, we can assign the return values of those functions to a controller’s child scope.
 This way we can access them from any element the controller is attached to, for example:

 ```html
 <div ng-controller="dateTimeController as dtCtrl">